la2050/archive/_projects/2016/inglewood-speaks-young-podcasters-discover-la2050s-homegrown-heroes.md

   ["Proficiency in English and Language Arts and Math","Suspension and expulsion rates","Truancy rates in elementary and middle schools","Youth unemployment and underemployment"]
+project_proposal_impact:
+  - Proficiency in English and Language Arts and Math
+  - Suspension and expulsion rates
+  - Truancy rates in elementary and middle schools
+  - Youth unemployment and underemployment
+project_proposal_description: >-
+  Core Innovate, Inc. will collaborate with Century Academy to develop and pilot citizen journalism curriculum that will result in middle school students producing a podcast about the work of LA2050 grantees.
+Students will research the issues that LA2050 grantees are addressing and will write about them using Mozi, Core Innovate’s writing software.
+Students will strengthen their communication skills as they research and produce podcast episodes that will tell the story of LA’s agents of change.
+project_areas:
+  - South LA
+  - County of Los Angeles
 project_proposal_best_place: >-
   Core Innovate and Century Academy for Excellence will make Los Angeles the best place to learn by equipping middle school students with the skills and